PeterTh/gedosato/pack/README.txt

 Are there known issues?
 =======================
 The mouse cursor position and/or click detection is broken in some games.
-Still working on that.

 Will it cause performance problems?
 ===================================